 At the end of the day, you need to consider the risk.
 It is not generally advised for the younger ring bearers to carry the real rings, especially if the ceremony is outside, they are especially young or you want to minimize all risk and stress on your special day.

 Ring bearers are a lovely tradition, but they are certainly not for everyone.
 It is worth noting that they are not essential and you do not have to have one if you did not like, or are comfortable with the idea.

 This may come as a relief if you cannot think of somebody whom is appropriate, willing, able or it could cause any disputes.

 However, if you can think of a young family member whom you want to give a special honor to; it can be an excellent option.

 Plus, including children during your wedding makes for great photos!

 Just be sure to take into account the duties and personalities of all potential candidates; its a big responsibility and one that you do not want to get wrong!

-Can a 12 year old be a ring bearer?
-It is definitely possible to have a 12 year old be your ring bearer.
+It is definitely possible to have a 12-year-old be your ring bearer.
 While this role is traditionally undertaken by a child between the ages of 4-8 – it is not mandatory to have them be between this age range.
 Additionally, an older ring bearer comes with its benefits; including a lower chance of unpredictable behavior.